Miami

 Miami is a major center and leader in finance, commerce, culture, arts, and international trade.
-Miami's metropolitan area is by far the largest urban economy in Florida, with a gross domestic product of $344.9 billion as of 2017.
-According to a 2018 UBS study of 77 world cities, Miami is the second richest city in the U.S. and the third richest globally in purchasing power.
-Miami is a majority-minority city with a Hispanic population of 310,472, or 70.2 percent of the city's population, as of 2020.
+Miami's metropolitan area is by far the largest urban economy in Florida, with a 2017 gross domestic product of $344.9 billion.
+In a 2018 UBS study of 77 world cities, Miami was the third-richest city in the U.S. and the third-richest globally in purchasing power.
+Miami is a majority-minority city, with 70.2 percent of the city's population identifying as Hispanic and Latino as of 2020.

-Downtown Miami has one of the largest concentrations of international banks in the U.S. and is home to several large national and international companies.
-The Health District is home to several major University of Miami-affiliated hospital and health facilities, including Jackson Memorial Hospital, the nation's largest hospital with 1,547 beds, and the Leonard M. Miller School of Medicine, the University of Miami's academic medical center and teaching hospital, and others engaged in health-related care and research.
+Downtown Miami has among the largest concentrations of international banks in the U.S. and is home to several large national and international companies.
+The Health District is home to several major University of Miami-affiliated hospital and health facilities, including Jackson Memorial Hospital, the nation's largest hospital with 1,547 beds, and the Miller School of Medicine, the University of Miami's academic medical center and teaching hospital, and others engaged in health-related care and research.
 PortMiami, the city's seaport, is the busiest cruise port in the world in both passenger traffic and cruise lines.

-Miami is the second largest tourism hub for international visitors, after New York City.
-Miami has sometimes been called the Gateway to Latin America because of the magnitude of its commercial and cultural ties to the region.
+The Miami metropolitan area is the second-most visited city or metropolitan statistical area in the U.S. after New York City, with over four million visitors in 2022.
+Due to its strong commercial and cultural ties to Latin America and majority-Hispanic population (at 70%), Miami has been called the "Gateway to Latin America" or even the "Capital of Latin America."

-In 2019, Miami ranked seventh in the U.S. in business activity, human capital, information exchange, cultural experience, and political engagement.

 Toponymy

-Miami was named in 1896 after the Miami River, derived from Mayaimi, the historic name of Lake Okeechobee and the Native Americans who lived around it.
-Miami is sometimes referred to as The 305, Magic City, Gateway to the Americas, Gateway to Latin America, Capital of Latin America and Vice City.
+Miami was named after the Miami River, derived from Mayaimi, the historic name of Lake Okeechobee and the Native Americans who lived around it.
+Miami is sometimes colloquially referred to as The 305, Magic City, Gateway to the Americas, Gateway to Latin America, Capital of Latin America, and Vice City.

 History

 The Tequesta tribe occupied the Miami area for around 2,000 years before contact with Europeans.
 A village of hundreds of people, dating to 500–600 BCE, was located at the mouth of the Miami River.
 It is believed that the entire tribe migrated to Cuba by the mid-1700s.

-Settlement

 In 1566, admiral Pedro Menéndez de Avilés, Florida's first governor, claimed the area for Spain.
 A Spanish mission was constructed one year later.
-Spain and Britain successively ruled Florida until Spain ceded it to the United States in 1821.
+Florida was ruled by Spain for centuries—aside from a brief British interlude (1763–1783) that ended with Britain losing the territory back to Spain—until Spain ceded it to the United States in 1821, in exchange for U.S. recognition of Spanish sovereignty in Texas and the resolution of the border dispute along the Sabine River.
 In 1836, the U.S. built Fort Dallas on the banks of the Miami River as part of their development of the Florida Territory and their attempt to suppress and remove the Seminoles.
 As a result, the Miami area became a site of fighting in the Second Seminole War.